 6 Then Aḏam and Ḥawwah stood outside the cave again and asked Elohim to show them some food with which they could nourish their bodies.

-7 Then the Word of Elohim came and said unto him, “O Aḏam, go down to the westward of the cave, as far as a land of dark soil, and there thou shalt find food.”
+7 Then the Word of Elohim came and said to him, “Aḏam, go down west of the cave until you come to a land that has dark soil, and there you will find food.”

 8 And Aḏam obeyed the Word of Elohim and took Ḥawwah, and went down to a land that had dark soil and found wheat growing ripe in the ear, and figs to eat; and Aḏam rejoiced over it.